Four Secrets to Answered Prayer

-“Then [Nehemiah] said, ‘O Lord, God of heaven, the great and awesome God who keeps his covenant of unfailing love with those who love him and obey his commands, listen to my prayer! . . .
-I confess that we have sinned against you . . . .
+“Then [Nehemiah] said, ‘O LORD, God of heaven, the great and awesome God who keeps his covenant of unfailing love with those who love him and obey his commands, listen to my prayer! . . .
+I confess that we have sinned against you . . .
 Please remember what you told your servant Moses: “If you are unfaithful to me, I will scatter you among the nations.
-But if you return to me and obey my commands and live by them, then even if you are exiled to the ends of the earth, I will bring you back to the place I have chosen for my name to be honored.” . . .
+But if you return to me and obey my commands and live by them, then even if you are exiled to the ends of the earth, I will bring you back to the place I have chosen for my name to be honored” . . .
 Please grant me success today by making the king favorable to me.
-Put it into his heart to be kind to me’” (Nehemiah 1:5-6, 8-9, 11 NLT).
+Put it into his heart to be kind to me.’”
+Nehemiah 1:5-11 (NLT)

-2. Confess the sins you’re aware of.
-After Nehemiah based his prayer on who God is, he confessed his sins.
-He said, “We have sinned.”
-It wasn’t Nehemiah’s fault that Israel went into captivity.
-He wasn’t even born when it happened, and he was most likely born in captivity.
-Yet he included himself in the national sins.
-He said, “I’ve been a part of the problem.”
+Confess the sins you’re aware of.
+Nehemiah confessed his sins.
+It wasn’t Nehemiah’s fault that Israel had gone into captivity.
+He wasn’t even born when it happened.
+Yet, he included himself in the national sins.
+He basically said, “I’ve been part of the problem.”

-3. Claim the promises of God.
-Nehemiah prayed to the Lord, saying, “I want you to remember what you told your servant Moses.”
-Can you imagine telling God to “remember”?
-Nehemiah reminded God of a promise made to the nation of Israel.
+Claim the promises of God.
+Nehemiah prayed to the Lord, saying, “Please remember what you told your servant Moses” (Nehemiah 1:8 NLT).
+Can you imagine saying "remember" to God?
+Nehemiah reminded God of a promise he made to the nation of Israel.
 In effect, he prayed, “God, you warned through Moses that if we were unfaithful, we would lose the land of Israel.
-But you also promised that if we would repent, you’d give it back to us.”
+But you also promised that if we repent, you’d give it back to us.”

 Does God have to be reminded?
 No. Does he forget what he’s promised?
-No. Then why do we do this?
-Because it helps us remember what God has promised.
+No. Then why should you remind God?
+Because it helps you remember what God has promised.

-4. Be specific in what you ask for.
-If you want specific answers to prayer, then make specific requests.
-If your prayers consist of general requests, how will you know if they’re answered?
+Be very specific about what you ask for.
+If you want specific answers, then make specific requests.
+If your prayers consist of general requests, how will you know if God answered them?

+Nehemiah boldly prayed for success.
+Have you ever prayed, “Lord, make me successful”?
+If you haven’t, why not?
 Is it okay to ask God to make you successful?
-It all depends on your definition of success!
-I believe a good definition of success is “fulfilling God’s purpose for my life in faith, love, and the power of the Holy Spirit and expecting the results from God.”
-That is a worthy life objective that you should be able to pray for with confidence.
+It all depends on your definition of success.
+I believe a good definition of success is this: "Fulfilling God’s purpose for my life in faith, love, and the power of the Holy Spirit.”
+That is a worthy life objective that you can pray for with confidence.